kleinsimon/MicroStructureToolBox/README.md

 Option                         |  Description
 -------------------------------|----------------------------------------
-Apply image calibration        | Applies the set scale of each image to the results (by multiplying it) Step distance between measures | The number of pixels to skip between the analyzed lines Calibrate step distance        | Skip units instead of pixels Measure all opened images      | When not selected, only the active image will be analyzed Standard Deviations            | Print standard deviations for all measurements
+Apply image calibration        | Applies the set scale of each image to the results (by multiplying it) Step distance between measures | The number of pixels/units to skip between the analyzed lines Calibrate step distance        | Skip units instead of pixels Measure all opened images      | When not selected, only the active image will be analyzed Standard Deviations            | Print standard deviations for all measurements